amplab/ray/doc/using-ray-on-a-cluster.md

 cluster, run `cluster.install_ray()` in the interpreter.
 The interpreter should block until the installation has completed.
 The standard output from the nodes will be redirected to your terminal.
-5. To check that the installation succeeded, you can ssh to each node, cd into the directory `$HOME/ray/`, and run the tests.
+5. To check that the installation succeeded, you can ssh to each node and run the tests.
     ```
+    cd $HOME/ray/
     source setup-env.sh  # Add Ray to your Python path.
     python test/runtest.py  # This tests basic functionality.
     python test/array_test.py  # This tests some array libraries.